Chipboard vs Plywood: Strength, Weight, Price & Uses

 • Doesn’t hold nails and screws well

-• Isn’t as strong as plywood
+• It isn’t as strong as plywood

 • Can discolor and turn grey when exposed to moisture

-• Is slightly heavier than plywood
+• It is slightly heavier than plywood

 Pros of Plywood